 Completing our programme will earn you a Postgraduate Diploma in Education and Leadership (PGDE), worth double the credits of a Postgraduate Certificate in Education (PGCE).
 99% of people who qualify as teachers with us achieve the top two grades (good or outstanding).
 You’ll also have the option of completing a master’s degree part-time over a third year.

 Because they’re recognised across the world, your qualifications will allow you to teach abroad, too.

 Make a difference in the classroom from day one

-You’ll have a mentor in school you can turn to whenever you need and a university tutor to assess your progress.
-A dedicated Teach First expert will oversee all your training and help with any issues that come up inside or outside the classroom.
+You’ll have a mentor in school you can turn to whenever you need.
+You'll also have a university tutor to assess your progress.
+A dedicated Teach First expert will oversee all your training and help with any issues inside or outside the classroom.
 We’re with you every step of the way.

-Join a network of like-minded people who understand the potential in all young people and the social and economic challenges that affect their education.
-At every stage of your career and wherever you are, this community will be on hand to share ideas, offer support or simply have a chat.
+Join a network of like-minded individuals who understand the potential in all young people, and the challenges that affect their education.
+At every stage of your career, this community will be on hand to share ideas, offer support or simply have a chat.

 A child’s experience is only the teacher in front of them, and I want to be that teacher.

 I'm really proud of my job, I'm really proud of what I do every day and I'm really glad that I made the decision.

 Let’s make education fairer